-The university disciplinary process at New Jersey City University is administered by the Office of the Dean of Students and serves an important role in protecting the individual rights of students, as well as the interests of the university.
-Conduct officers will insure procedural fairness to the respondents of violations of the Student Code of Conduct, entitling students to due process regardless of the alleged offense.
-Supporting the educational mission and philosophies of the university, the administrators of the university disciplinary process (conduct officers) will seek to educate students about appropriate behavior within a community that fosters academic success and personal growth.
+The judicial process at New Jersey City University is administered by the Office of the Dean of Students and serves an important role in protecting the individual rights of students, as well as the interests of the University.
+The process provides procedural fairness to students accused of violations of the Code of Conduct, entitling students to due process regardless of the alleged offense.
+Supporting the educational mission and philosophies of the University, the judicial process seeks to educate our students about appropriate behavior and a community that fosters academic success and personal growth.
 The system is based on the expectation that students assume responsibility for their own behavior.
-Therefore, the university has the authority to establish an internal structure for the enforcement of its policies and procedures which students have agreed to accept by virtue of their enrollment.
+Therefore, the University has the authority to establish an internal structure for the enforcement of its policies and procedures which students have agreed to accept by virtue of their enrollment.

-Wherever possible, conduct officers will embrace and apply the "Restorative Justice" philosophy by asking individuals to become accountable for their actions.
+Wherever possible, the judicial process at New Jersey City University will embrace and apply the "Restorative Justice" philosophy, which complements the judicial processes by making individuals accountable for their actions.
 According to Warters, Sebok and Goldblum (2000) "Restorative Justice represents a philosophy and a process that acknowledges that when a person does harm, it affects the person(s) they hurt, the community, and themselves.
 When using restorative justice measures, an attempt is made to repair the harm caused by one person to another and to the community so that order is restored for everyone" (p.
 1).
 Thus, effective resolutions must involve all of the persons who contributed to the conflict(s) and who are ultimately accountable for the outcomes of the resolution.
-The goal of the conduct process is to provide positive, productive responses to offenses or violations, ultimately meeting the unique needs of the student population.
+The goal of the judicial process is to provide positive, productive responses to offenses or violations, ultimately meeting the unique needs of the student population.

-TENETS OF THE UNIVERSITY DISCIPLINARY PROCESS
+TENETS OF THE JUDICIAL PROCESS

-- A. To regard each student as an individual, who deserves personal attention, consideration, and respect - B. To consider the facts fully and carefully in the resolution of all cases - C. To speak candidly and honestly to each student - D. To hold each student to a high standard of behavior, both to protect the campus community and to promote student moral development - E. To contribute to the educational mission of the university by designing policies, conducting programs, and offering instruction that contribute to the intellectual and moral development of the entire student body
+- A. To regard each student as an individual, who deserves personal attention, consideration, and respect - B. To consider the facts fully and carefully in the resolution of all cases - C. To speak candidly and honestly to each student - D. To hold each student to a high standard of behavior, both to protect the campus community and to promote student moral development - E. To contribute to the educational mission of the University by designing policies, conducting programs, and offering instruction that contribute to the intellectual and moral development of the entire student body